tcerit/microservice-demo/README.md

 #### Note:
 Your docker host `host.docker.internal` may be different according to your docker desktop version and operating system. \
 You can check this SO post: https://stackoverflow.com/a/43541681/1743222

+ ### What's Next
+ This repository is a work in progress.
+I'll be refactoring the code and try to implement best practices, other than that:

+ 1. Logging
+ 2. Metrics
+ 3. gRPC